-If the source is retrieved electronically then you should give the online location with either the URL (including https://...) or the Digital Object Identifier (DOI).
-DOIs are usually given as a URL and they can be identified as a code starting with the digits '10.'.
+If the source is retrieved electronically then the online location is given as a URL (including https://...) and preferably the Digital Object Identifier (DOI).
+DOIs can be identified as a code starting with the digits '10.'.
 They can usually be found on the first page of articles or at the foot or head of the page.
 As DOI numbers are always connected to a specific text they are preferred, when available, to the URL.

-If the source, most commonly a journal article or book, also exists in an identical printed format then it is usually not necessary to include the URL/DOI nor the date or retrieval and to cite the source normally as shown above.
+If the source also exists in an identical printed format then do not include the URL/DOI and cite the source normally as shown above.
 However, if the work only exists as an online journal or e-book then this information must be included.